 When people are looking to go get a massage with a therapist they have never been to before, they oftentimes default to going to one who is the closest, cheapest or most convenient with their schedule.
 In some instances, that’s your only option.
 I mean, some massage is better than none.
 Right?

-I imagine this especially happens when the person has never had a professional massage before.
+I imagine this is likely to happen when the person has never had a professional massage before.
 When they don’t really know the difference between a mediocre massage or an exceptionally good one.
 It’s hard to preconceive all the important elements that go into having a good experience before you enter into this therapeutic relationship.

 In an ideal world, finding a massage therapist whom you like (their personality AND their work), trust, can rely on to show up and be present for the time you hire their services, and feel totally safe on their table – would be as simple as a quick internet search or just going to the place close to home or work.
-Other than a therapist coming highly recommended by someone I know, I’ve actually found that it’s a little more complicated and challenging finding a really GOOD therapist that is a good fit.
+Other than a therapist coming highly recommended, I’ve actually found that it’s a little more complicated and challenging finding a really GOOD therapist that is a good fit.
 This is true of all health and self-care providers.

 I would like to support those of you who think massage/bodywork would help you improve the quality of your life, and are starting a brand new search for someone to work on your body.

 Before you start googling “massage therapists”and scheduling with someone, asking yourself these often overlooked questions – might help you find someone you like and trust faster.
 If you have an idea of what style and approach you want and where you will better generate that experience, the answers will help narrow down your search.

 The most important thing is that the practitioner is qualified, and that you trust and feel safe with them.
 So you can let down your guard during your session and get down to business.
 This may require you to go to a few people first before you find the ONE.